 And thanks to Bethesda for this fantastic game.
 They own it, not me.
 I only own my OC.
 So...let's get started.

 A leg spasm brought her awake with a jerk and Sharah snatched instinctively for a hilt on her waist.
 Panic ensued when she grasped at empty air.
-She choked it down on instinct.
+She choked it down as a reflex.
 Her heart was pounding and she gasped at the air, unable to take a deep enough breath to calm her terrorized mind.
 As the nightmare faded she lay back down and curled tight.
 Just a dream.
 Just an old dream.
 One she hadn't had in a long time.
 But the emotions it dug up were as raw as the day she'd come back to the smoldering wreck that had broken her life apart.
 Sharah buried her face in her pillow, just breathing until the pounding in her chest lessened.

-The comfort of the guildhall was a blessing after waking up from that.
+The comfort of the Guildhall was a blessing after waking up from that.
 Sharah tucked the blanket beneath her chin and looked across the floor at the other beds on the second level.
 In the early morning light she could see that most of them were occupied.
 Her sudden rousing hadn't been loud enough to wake them.
 Most hadn't been here when she'd gone to sleep.
-Probably down at the Gray Mare having their customary drinks.
+Probably down at the Gray Mare having their usual drinks.
 It explained the louder than usual snoring.
-Sharah managed a smile knowing it was their guild armorer, Sabine Laul, who was the loudest, and not the big Orc sprawled out on the next bed down, who looked only a bit less grumpy when he was asleep with his toothy maw open.
+Sharah managed a smile knowing it was their Guild armorer, Sabine Laul, who was the loudest, and not the big Orc sprawled out on the next bed down, who looked only a bit less grumpy when he was asleep with his toothy maw open.

 Sharah paused, staring once again at the face in the mirror.
-But then…that craving had been the cause of her misfortune.
+But then, that craving had been the cause of her misfortune.
 A fact brought back into the light by that dream…

 Sharah shook the lingering memories away and went back to her bed.
 She finished things by strapping a shortsword of blue glass to her hip and lashing a second, black, almost crystalline longsword to her back.
 Most would think one or the other would be enough.
 They didn't know what that longsword was.
 And Sharah wasn't trusting it out of her sight for any reason.
 Not yet.
 Otherwise garbed for the day, she finished by fastening a leather strap bearing her Fighters Guild patch to its familiar place around her bicep.
-Today the patch was that of a guild Protector: a single bare arm wielding a sword.
+Today the patch was that of a Guild Protector: a single bare arm wielding a sword.
 Oreyn's new assignment for her included a promotion.
-She'd worn the symbol of her membership almost religiously since the moment she joined up.
+She'd worn the mark of her membership almost religiously since the moment she joined up.
 It represented a large part of her life and the physical symbol of her belonging was worth more than she could say.

 The guard must have just changed because Sharah didn't see any late night yawns breaking their faces.
 Good of the Captain to schedule the change before most of the populous hit the streets.
 Street lamps were just getting doused and Sharah heard the early birds take to the sky from the forest beyond the walls.
 Chorrol really was a beautiful city.
 Sharah was glad it was the first one she landed in after making it to Cyrodiil from Hammerfell.
 Nice, charming, peaceful.
 If she'd dropped into Leyawiin first, Sharah probably would have bolted for Skyrim or Morrowind first chance she got.
 Well, as long as she was stuck serving in a single city, it might as well be in Chorrol.

 Guards bid her a good morning when they passed while Sharah skirted the buildings to walk the length of the city walls.
-The thing what worried her about this new assignment wasn't that she'd be assigned to complete the more difficult contracts that came up.
-Nor that she'd be trusted to handle guild matters that the local leaders couldn't manage, and with Oreyn's authority.
+The thing what worried her about this new assignment wasn't that she'd be assigned to complete the more difficult contracts that came up, nor that she'd be trusted to handle Guild matters that the local leaders couldn't manage, and with Oreyn's authority.
 It was that she wouldn't have the same freedom she was used to.
 The freedom to leave when she wanted, travel where she wanted, go where she wanted.

 Oreyn said she'd be answering to him.
 That she'd have to clear all departures from the city with him, just in case something came up and she was needed immediately.
 Even a day strolling in the woods would have to get his approval.
 So, itch or no, she was stuck in Chorrol.
 Better get used to it, like a good soldier.
 Damn, she hoped a contract came up soon.
 The walls were already starting to look enclosing.